usaid-cs/yesterday-i-learned/random.md

 - You can't [fix phone screens with windshield repair kits](https://www.youtube.com/watch?v=Bf5sY6FxPHc): _"...the Roman Catholic Church has recognized Darwinian evolution for the past 60 years.
 It openly rejects Intelligent Design and Young Earth Creationism saying that it 'pretends to be science.'"_ Read more [here](https://www.independent.co.uk/news/world/europe/pope-francis-declares-evolution-and-big-bang-theory-are-right-and-god-isnt-a-magician-with-a-magic-9822514.html): _"The pope's statement is significant.
 We are the direct descendents from the Big Bang that created the universe.
 Evolution came from creation."_
 - [Turning software into hardware](http://yosefk.com/blog/its-done-in-hardware-so-its-cheap.html) is worthwhile only if the hardware either helps you speed up a costly function, or if it helps you parallelise the function by simply throwing more resources at it.
 - A "unit" is a file or module containing a set of related functions, not a single function.
 You don't need a new test case for every function unless you work at JPL.
 You can assert multiple times in a test.
 Don't go crazy.
 But most importantly, [untested Code Is Broken by Definition](https://code.tutsplus.com/tutorials/write-professional-unit-tests-in-python--cms-25835).
-- In Age of Empires 2, long bowmen in towers do extra damage to ships, and for some reason [the same extra damage to camels](https://www.youtube.com/watch?v=msr27PwObVM), making them the same thing.
 - [2017 was a really good year for aviation](https://www.airfleets.net/crash/fatalities_year.htm) with only 12 known fatalities.
 - Firefox OS failed not because it didn't solve a problem, but because it didn't solve _its users' problem_.
 It failed because the people who would buy Firefox OS are all geeks, and the rest of the population cares about price, not how open the web is.
 - Interest in [Hudson](https://en.wikipedia.org/wiki/Hudson_%28software%29), Jenkins' predecessor, collapsed because Oracle wanted to trademark "Hudson".
 [Other reasons to hate Oracle](https://www.reddit.com/r/linux/comments/2e2c1o/what_do_we_hate_oracle_for/cjvewbi/): Buying Java with the sole purpose to sue Google for money, burning MySQL so people move to Oracle DB, only allowing fortune 500 companies to contribute to OpenOffice, closing source for Solaris so OpenSolaris can no longer be built.